 I Currently live in the same county as my ex. we co-parent well and have never had to bring the courts into our lives as far as a custody arrangements, we simply just have a paper stating I am primary parent and we have joint custody.However I am looking to move about 1 1/2 - 2 hours away to...
 Read more »

 I strongly suggest you contact a qualified family law attorney for a consultation.
 This type of move will affect both parents' lives and the child.
 You will need to all be on the same page before the move takes place, or else you are begging for contested litigation - which could create a...Read more »

 I am PPR.
 Parenting time is shared 50/50...all court ordered.
 I had a disagreement with my child out of hurt by something she did.
 She called her dad to pick her up from school during my parenting time, which he did.
-I spoke with him and he said she doesn't want to come home and he can't make...
+I spoke with him and he said she doesn't want to come home and he...
 Read more »

 This type of issue is sensitive.
 Being that your post is two weeks old, I presume that one way or another it has resolved by now.
 As a general rule, it is best to try to address these type of teenager issues delicately, by trying to talk it through with your child, while trying to gently remind the...Read more »

 Your spouse will only be entitled to a benefit based on your social security income if your marriage lasted for over 10 years.
 If she makes a claim on your benefits, it will have no impact on the amount of Social Security retirement you receive.
 She also would not have a claim to social security...Read more »

 The short answer is yes, I believe you are able to file for support in New Jersey.
 Bring the divorce and custody orders with you when you go to the courthouse, as those orders will need to be registered in New Jersey to get the case opened.